Cambodia–Malaysia relations: History

 Relations between Cambodia and Malaysia were established on 31 August 1957.
 From 1969 to 1975, the Malaysian embassy in Beijing was accredited to Cambodia.
 The Malaysian embassy in Phnom Penh was closed after the Khmer Rouge regime reached the capital and took power in 1975.
 At the same time, many Cham people from Kampong Cham and surrounding areas in central Cambodia fled the regime overland to camps in Thailand hoping to seek asylum in Malaysia due to sense of similar religious affiliations towards Malaysia as a Muslim-majority country as well as having distant family ties in places like Kelantan.
 After much political persuasion from Organisation of Islamic Conference, a recorded total of 9,704 Cham refugees were accepted into Malaysian borders by the end of 1988; these refugees have since been integrated as part of the "Malay" demographic (due to shared Austronesian lineages) while self-identifying as Melayu Kemboja ("Cambodian Malay") or later Melayu Champa ("Champa Malay").

 The Malaysian embassy in Phnom Penh was re-opened on 26 November 1991 following the signing of the Paris Peace Accord on 23 October 1991 and establishment of the United Nations Transitional Authority in Cambodia.
 Since then, the relations grew after both countries decide to discover other potential of economic co-operation.
 The relations were also supported by Malaysian King Tuanku Syed Sirajuddin ibni Tuanku Syed Putra Jamalullail and Cambodian King Sihanouk.

+State visits

 On 14 April 1994, Malaysian Prime Minister Mahathir Mohamad arrived in the Cambodian capital for a three-day official visit and invited Cambodia to consider becoming a member of ASEAN.